libattachsql/libattachsql/docs/api/types.rst

    A 32-bit unsigned integer as defined in the standard header ``stdint.h``

+.. c:type:: int32_t

+   A 32-bit signed integer as defined in the standard header ``stdint.h``

 .. c:type:: uint64_t

    A 64-bit unsigned integer as defined in the standard header ``stdint.h``

+.. c:type:: int64_t

+   A 64-bit signed integer as defined in the standard header ``stdint.h``

 Structs
 -------